DanielEbert/slate/source/index.html.md

 OK
 ~~~

 We can also run unit tests via PlatformIO's Unit Testing Framework.
-Compared to arduino-cli, PlatformIO uses a different workflow to compile binaries.
+Compared to arduino-cli, PlatformIO uses a different workflow to compile source code.

 This exercise shows you an example PlatformIO project setup, how PlatformIO-based projects are compiled, and how PlatformIO-based unit tests are run.